 - I was able to apply for a (good) apartment for (my parents and) my family.
 Because there are places that ask you for a good Social Security number and other documents.
 That's a really big change. - I was able to get a client car from a dealership and I was able to get a loan to buy my vehicle.
 I wouldn't have been able to do this before without a Social Security card.
 I paid off my car a month ago.
 Thank you.
 It's a huge accomplishment.
 Yeah, thank you.
 It has helped me a lot.
 Now we're in the process of applying for a home through Habitat [for Humanity].
 We turned in the application, and we used my SS number to see if we qualify for loans.
-And just having that SS number has made a huge difference in our lives. - The biggest one is me being able to go to college. - I play soccer, and I was able to fly with my teammates whenever we had big tournaments in other states.
-I went to other states, like Indiana, Georgia, and other states.
-That was life-changing for me, flying to other states.
+And just having that SS number has made a huge difference in our lives. - The biggest one is me being able to go to college. - I play soccer, and I was able to fly with my teammates whenever we had big tournaments in other states: that was life-changing.
 I never thought I would be able to do that.
 But DACA gave me the opportunity.
-I am very passionate about soccer,

-- so being able to play soccer in another state, and just flying down there to play soccer, that for me changed my life in a big way.
+Being able to play soccer in another state, and flying there to play soccer, that for me changed my life in a big way.
 I am very thankful for the opportunity I got, and for Sin Barreras giving me that chance, and being able to live that dream. - With having my Social Security, I was able to get a loan on my truck, and on my house.
 And, it helped me build credit.
 And it helped me build my business, too, because you are always needing credit to grow.